 As desert peaks go, this is one of the finest.
-You get alotta bang for your buck.
-It's easy and fun, and can easily be linked up with other peaks in the area, such as Jubilee Mountain, Stewart Point, Corkscrew Peak, Kingston Peak, Death Valley Buttes, Clark Mountain, or many others, for a rewarding day of desert peakbagging.
+You get a lot of bang for your buck.
+It's an easy and fun scramble, with a short approach, and it can be linked up with other peaks in the area for a rewarding day of desert peakbagging.

-Getting ThereEagle Mountain is easily reached by any passenger vehicle.
+Eagle Mountain is easily reached by any passenger vehicle.

 From Shoshone, California:

-Head north on highway 127 about 16 miles, looking for a faint dirt road heading off to the north just as the highway starts to angle to the northwest.
+Head north on Highway 127 about 16 miles, looking for a faint dirt road heading off to the north just as the highway starts to angle to the northwest.
 Turn onto the dirt road and follow it 1/4 mile or so to a small dirt parking area.
 Eagle Mountain is immediately east.
 If you miss it, you are irreparably blind - there are no other mountains nearby.

 From Death Valley NP:

-2 options exist -
+2 options exist --

-2) From Badwater, head south for many miles and ultimately exit the park, crossing Salsberry and Jubilee passes, on highway 178.
-When you reach the junction with highway 127 (just north of Shoshone), turn left and head north to the aforementioned dirt road turn-off.
+2) From Badwater, head south for many miles and ultimately exit the park, crossing Salsberry and Jubilee passes, on Highway 178.
+When you reach the junction with Highway 127 (just north of Shoshone), turn left and head north to the aforementioned dirt road turnoff.

 Take SR 160 to Pahrump (takes about an hour).
 Just north of town, look for a sign telling you to turn left for Death Valley.
 This is Stateline Road, and by following it, you will reach a junction with CA 127.
 Turn left (south) here and drive to the turnoff.